GemHunt/movidius-on-rpi/README.md

 # movidius-on-rpi
+Build Directions for a microSD card image for a Raspberry Pi with a Movidius Nuerual Compute Stick(NCS).

-**I documented this install afterwards, it’s not great, but it’s a great start for another install:**
+**I documented this install afterwards, it’s not great, but a starting place:**
 * The best source of information is the forum: https://ncsforum.movidius.com/
 * I downloaded 2017-09-07 Raspbian Stretch and wrote a 32GB card with Win32DiskImager
 * Turned on the RPi camera and SSH